apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-on-playground-on-eks.md

 >
 > The initialization lasts about 20 minutes.
 If the installation fails after a long time, please check your network environment.

 ## Step 3.
-Uninstall Playground
+Destroy Playground

-Before uninstalling Playground, it is recommended to delete the clusters created by KubeBlocks
+Before destroying Playground, it is recommended to delete the clusters created by KubeBlocks

 ```bash
 # View all clusters